azimidev/DB-Web/README.md

 # DB-Web
-Advanced Database &amp; the Web Project built by Amir Hassan Azimi
+Advanced Database &amp; the Web Project built by Hassan Azimi

 # What does this app do?
 This application is an advanced theatre booking system for public and registered members, a CMS, a payment gateway handler, at ticket issuing system and many more ...